 Book now: Foyer & Reading Room

 What: Right in the heart of Mayfair, this high-end hotel is a fitting backdrop to the very loveliest of celebrations.
 Stepping things up a little from the usual fare, Jean-Georges at The Connaught offers an amuse-bouche before your sandwiches (which come with fillings like tandoori turkey or homemade salt beef), which are then followed by a plate of pretty desserts and a final flurry of scones.
 And just when you think it’s all over, your waiter will spin you a parting gift of candy floss to take with you on your way, a real delight if you have little ones with you.

-Where: Carlos Place, W1K 2AL
+Where: Carlos Place, Mayfair, London, W1K 2AL

 Boozy afternoon tea London

 If you want something a little stronger than tea to accompany your afternoon delight, why not try out a boozy afternoon tea instead?
 Whether it’s cocktails, gin or fizz, our pick of boozy afternoon teas should have something for you.
-Many offer bottomless cocktails or fizz - similar to a bottomless brunch deal - while others give you the choice of a set number of drinks to enjoy alongside your afternoon tea.
+Many offer bottomless cocktails or fizz - similar to a the best bottomless brunch deals - while others give you the choice of a set number of drinks to enjoy alongside your afternoon tea.